-Dry body brushing, practiced for hundreds of years in Japan and Greece, is catching on in many of the high-end spas as a way to decrease cellulite and improve skin appearance.
-Dry body brushing, also known as lymphatic drainage, is effective in helping to get rid of dead skin cells, increasing circulation, helping the lymphatic system work better (removing toxins from the body) as well as decreasing stress and bloating.
+Dry body brushing, practiced for hundreds of years in Japan and Greece, is catching on in many high-end spas to decrease cellulite and improve skin appearance.
+Dry body brushing, also known as a lymphatic drainage technique, effectively eliminates dead skin cells, increases circulation, helps the lymphatic system work better (removing toxins from the body), and decreasing stress bloating.

 I was first introduced to dry body brushing in 2001 when I was fighting stage three colon cancer.
-My main reason for using this lymphatic drainage technique was to encourage my lymphatic system to work efficiently, thus making sure toxins were eliminated properly.
-I was pleasantly surprised that I saw many other benefits such as a reduced appearance of cellulite, and tightened healthy looking skin.
-I was also pleased to read that body brushing was the most effective home remedy for cellulite in a study done by Huffington Post.
+My main reason for using this lymphatic drainage technique was to encourage my lymphatic system to work efficiently, making sure toxins were eliminated properly.
+I was pleasantly surprised to see other benefits such as reduced cellulite appearance and tightened healthy-looking skin.
+I was also pleased to come across a study indicating that body brushing was the most effective home remedy for cellulite in a study done by Huffington Post.

-Always brush towards your heart.
-Make long sweeps up toward the heart.
+Always brush towards your heart with long sweeps.
 Avoid improper brushing techniques of back and forth or scrubbing and circular motions.
 Begin with your feet, then up the legs on both sides, then work from the arms toward your chest.
 Direct the brush counterclockwise for the stomach area.
 Don’t make the mistake of brushing too hard.
 The end result is to stimulate and invigorate, but not irritate or redden your skin.

 - Always brush skin when dry.
-Preferably in the morning before shower.
+Preferably in the morning before your shower.

 - Never brush broken skin.